TM

 Fear shrinks through action, not contemplation.
 Each micro-experiment proves that the catastrophe your brain predicted didn't occur.
 Over time, the gap between "terrifying leap" and "obvious next step" disappears.

-Jennifer was paralysed by fear of judgment.
+Jennifer was paralyzed by fear of judgment.
 Her first experiment: posting one LinkedIn article about her expertise.
 Result: 47 likes, 8 comments, 2 connection requests from potential clients.
 Her brain's "everyone will think I'm ridiculous" narrative collapsed.

 Strategy 4: Build Your Identity Bridge